-- A. The Planning Commission shall approve or deny a site plan application in accordance with Chapter 1149 and as advised by the zoning administrator. - B. All applications for site plan approval shall include the following information: - (1) Plat, plot plan.
+A. The Planning Commission shall render a decision to approve, approve with procedural conditions, or deny the Site Plan Applications in accordance with Chapter 1149 and as advised by the Zoning Administrator.

+B. All applications for site plan approval shall include the following information:

+- (1) Plat, plot plan.
 Plat, property lines of the parcel or parcels proposed for development including existing utilities, easements, street rights of way, and locations of existing principal buildings and land uses on adjacent parcels and across existing streets, along with permanent parcel numbers of the development and adjacent parcels. - (2) Topography.
 Topographic maps of existing and generally proposed grading contours at not greater than two (2) foot intervals, including integration into and topography on adjacent properties, wooded areas and trees of substantial size.
 The topography may be included on the plot plan. - (3) Principal and accessory buildings.
 The number, height, location of proposed dwelling units, nonresidential uses, recreational facilities and public uses, along with documentation of compliance with permitted uses. - (4) Circulation.
 The proposed system of circulation, details for access, methods for control, and an assessment of the impact of the proposed development on the existing circulation system. - (5) Parking areas.
-The layout, dimensions and estimate of the number of parking spaces, the landscaping and other design features of the parking area and types of pavement, the loading and unloading areas. - (6) Outdoor lighting fixtures.
-The location, type and illumination intensity of all outdoor lighting fixtures. - (7) Signs.
-Indication of the size, location, color and nature of any existing or proposed signs on the property. - (8) Outdoor storage.
-The location and layout of all outdoor storage including storage of waste materials and trash receptacles. - (9) Architectural drawings.
-Conceptual floor plans demonstrating build-to-zone and occupancy compliance and conceptual elevations of private frontages demonstrating compliance with architectural standards. - (10) Phasing, sequencing of project.
-A detailed statement of the phasing and staging of specific elements of the plan, including a proposed construction sequencing schedule. - (11) Utilities.
+The layout, dimensions and estimate of the number of parking spaces, the landscaping and other design features of the parking area and types of pavement, the loading and unloading areas. - (6) Civic Space.
+Demonstrate how civic space requirements will be met in accordance with section 1149.13 - (7) Outdoor lighting fixtures.
+The location, type and illumination intensity of all outdoor lighting fixtures. - (8) Signs.
+Indication of the size, location, color and nature of any existing or proposed signs on the property. - (9) Outdoor storage.
+The location and layout of all outdoor storage including storage of waste materials and trash receptacles. - (10) Architectural drawings.
+Conceptual floor plans demonstrating build-to-zone and occupancy compliance and conceptual elevations of private frontages demonstrating compliance with architectural standards. - (11) Phasing, sequencing of project.
+A detailed statement of the phasing and staging of specific elements of the plan, including a proposed construction sequencing schedule. - (12) Utilities.
 Show proposed location of new utilities and authority to connect these into existing infrastructure.
-Stormwater must address requirements of Chapter 1335, Stormwater Management. - C. The Zoning Administrator may waive certain submission requirements that are deemed unnecessary for the review and evaluation of a proposed development.
+Stormwater must address requirements of Chapter 1335, Stormwater Management. - (13) Sustainability.
+A brief statement describing how the proposed development aligns with or incorporates applicable elements of the City's Climate Resiliency Plan.

+C. The Zoning Administrator may waive certain submission requirements that are not applicable to the proposed development.